GAumala/OpenJisho/README.md

 ## LICENSE

-OpenJisho is licensed under GPL-3
+OpenJisho by Gabriel Aumala is licensed under GPL-3.

 ```
 This program is free software: you can redistribute it and/or modify